Will eating bread make me gain weight?

-Are you eating white bread, or wholegrain?
+Are you eating white bread or whole grain?
 White bread is not filling – I can easily eat about 5 slices of white bread before I stop being hungry.
-I’m sure you have heard health professionals harp on about the benefits of wholegrain, high-fibre bread, and with good reason.
-When it comes to weight loss, these are the breads that are your friends.
+I’m sure you have heard about the benefits of whole grain, high-fibre bread, and with good reason.
+When it comes to weight loss, these types are your friends.

 Wholegrain bread is higher in fibre, helping to keep you full.
 It’s harder to overeat high fibre foods so you will end up eating less of it.
 Also, chewing on foods that contain grains and more ‘bits’ takes longer, resulting in you eating slower.
 Eating slowly has been shown to help in weight loss, as your brain has a chance to tell your stomach when you are full.